blaumeise20/date-timeout-interval/README.md

 # Timeout and Interval
 Implementation of setTimeout and setInterval with pause.

-**This package is currently NOT tested, I would love to hear your feedback!!
+**The test coverage of this package is currently NOT GOOD, I would love to hear your feedback!!
 Feel free to [open an issue](https://github.com/blaumeise20/date-timeout-interval/issues/new)!**

 ## Instalation